-The indicator threshold value is based on estimated volumes of oil introduced to the Baltic Sea as illegal discharges of oil.
-The volume of oil is considered to be the most relevant metric to evaluate the effect on the marine environment from oil spills.
+The indicator threshold value is based on estimated volumes of oil introduced to the Baltic Sea as illegal discharges of oil during a defined reference period.
+The volume of oil is considered to be the most relevant metric to evaluate the effect of oil spills on the marine environment.